Covers: Designers

 4. URL (optional)

-5. If a reprint, on print covers add a burst calling that out.
+5. If a reprint, on print covers add a white or black box calling that out above the UPC.

 –For a title of the same name with no cover changes and reprinted in the same year: Second Printing

-–For a title of the same name reprinted in another year: Back by Popular Demand: Second Printing of XXXX 20XX
+–For a title of the same name reprinted in another year: Reissue of XXXX 20XX (year should be the most recently published printing, not the original printing)

 –No cover blurb is needed for a title reprinted with a new name that is more than 4 years old or a title that has new/updated content in excess of 20% of the book.